iot-for-all/iot-central-high-availability-clients/C/readme.md

-# Instructions for running this sample
+# Instructions for using this sample

 The easiest way to run this sample is to inject this project into the SDK provisioning_client/samples directory.
 Follow these instructions to compile and run this sample on Windows.
 For Linux and MacOS follow the respective instructions in the Azure C SDK for building the SDK and then start at instruction 3. below.